webix-hub/docs/data/desktop/treemap.md

 ##Overview

-UI-related **TreeMap** inherits from [view](desktop/view.md) and allows visualizing hieararchical structured is a space-limited way.
+UI-related **TreeMap** inherits from [view](desktop/view.md) and allows visualizing hierarchical structures is a space-limited way.
 It takes most part of API from api/refs/treestore.md.

 <br>